tdnavarrom/SimpleCityControlExample/README.md

 The Android App controls all of the above lights.

+The zip folder is the original Android Studio Project, for you to use it, replace the CityControl/app/google-services.json file with the one Firebase gives you when creating a project.

 This is just a simple example for IOT with Android Studio, Firebase and Raspberry Pi.